 - Ensure any 3rdparty software you’re using is PCI-compliant; and

 - Ensure your office practices are PCI compliant (i.e., what happens when a phone order comes?)

 Remember that you are the company ultimately responsible when you take a customer’s card for payment, so you’re still required to meet PCI standards even if you’re using a virtual merchant platform.

 Not Properly Training Employees on Security and Card Handling

-Staff training both on good cybersecurity practices, like password security and how to spot a phishing email, and proper card handling procedures will help you avoid issues, such as an employee scribbling down a customer’s card number during a phone call and then throwing away the paper without shredding it.
+Staff training on good cybersecurity practices, like password security and spotting a phishing email, and proper card handling procedures will help you avoid issues, such as an employee scribbling down a customer’s card number during a phone call then throwing away the paper without shredding it.

 Staying in the Dark about PCI Requirements

 Many companies just don’t take the time to learn about PCI compliance and hope nothing goes wrong.
 You’re bound by all requirements found in the PCI-DSS rules if you accept credit for payments, whether you know the standard or not.